qmk/qmk_firmware/keyboards/gmmk/numpad/readme.md

 ## Encoder Button

-The Button is set to mute by default
+The Button is set to KC_CALC by default and is located at 2,3 on the matrix

 ## Broken